Geomagnetic Storm Tracker

 3. Check Cloud Cover

 Clear skies are essential.
 Clouds block aurora completely.
-Check your local weather forecast for tonight — any clear break is worth going outside for.
+Check tonight's local forecast; any clear break is worth going outside for.

 4. Get Away from Light